brenns10/brennan.io/_drafts/csf-programming.md

     jr $ra
 ```

 This particular assembly language is for a type of processor called MIPS.
-Its
+The
-job is to take a number written as text in base 10, and convert it into a binary
+job of this code is to take a number written as text in base 10, and convert it
-number that the computer can understand.
-I won't explain anything about how it
+into a binary number that the computer can understand.
+I won't explain anything
-works, but I think one thing about it is clear: it looks very confusing!
-Maybe
+about how it works, but I think one thing about it is clear: it looks very
-you're able to recognize a couple words, like `add` and `mult`, where you could
+confusing!
+Maybe you're able to recognize a couple words, like `add` and
-guess what they do.
-But what about the ones like `beq` and `mflo`?
-And even if
+`mult`, where you could guess what they do.
+But what about the ones like `beq`
-you did understand all the instructions, understanding what the code does as a
+and `mflo`?
+And even if you did understand all the instructions, understanding
-whole is very difficult.
-I wrote this code, but it still takes me a while of
+what the code does as a whole is very difficult.
+I wrote this code, but it
-looking at it to remember how it works.
-So it doesn't get much easier with more
+still takes me a while of looking at it to remember how it works.
+So it doesn't
-experience!
+get much easier with more experience!

 Besides the readability issue, there is another major issue with assembly code.
 Like I said above, there are plenty of processor types, and each one understands